ydb-platform/nbs/doc/filestore/design/main.md

 A sharded filesystem is represented by N + 1 tablets:
 * 1 tablet (aka "main" tablet, "leader" tablet, "master" tablet) manages the directory structure of the filesystem
 * N tablets (aka "shards") manage regular file inodes and data

+Each filestore-server can run tablets belonging to many different logical filesystems.
+The diagram shows only one logical filesystem for simplicity.

 Shard tablets can serve the following requests:
 * GetNodeAttr (stat syscall family) by inode id